Diversity & Inclusion - Chesapeake Bay Trust Skip to main content

 • Fostering the inclusion of individuals and groups from diverse backgrounds including, but not limited to, age, gender, race, creed, ethnicity, national origin, religious beliefs, physical abilities, sexual orientation, military service, citizenship, and socioeconomic status in all of the endeavors of the Trust.

-• Partnering with grantees, donors, vendors, and others who also recognize the importance of increasing diversity in efforts to restore and protect our natural resources and seek new ways to promote inclusion.
+• Partnership with new grantees, donors, vendors, and others to seek new ways to restore and protect our natural resources.

-• Learning and sharing best practices that increase the inclusion of all local residents in the ongoing effort to restore our natural resources and our communities.
+• Learning and sharing best practices that increase the engagement of all local residents in the ongoing effort to restore our natural resources and our communities.

 The grant award from the Trust’s Watershed Assistance Grant Program allowed our organization to build excitement in our community of Forest Park for green spaces.
 The residents now have the enthusiasm to become better environmental stewards.
 The process of sustaining the environmental stewardship sentiment is contingent upon many factors, not the least of which is visible investment in neighborhoods.